kariudo/animetarr/README.md

     -d kariudo/animetarr:latest
 ```

+### With Docker Compose

+You can also just make a copy of the `docker-compose.template.yml` as `docker-compose.yml` to your desired location, then after updating the file with your API keys etc. you can start the container with `docker compose up`.

 ## Usage (Development/shell)

 There are two components: the Server (nodejs server) and the UI (Angular web client).
 To run the development assets and/or debug: